A guide to the process

-Any representation you have previously made in respect of the application has already been included in the officer’s report to be considered at the Committee meeting.
-Should you wish the Committee to consider any additional written or photographic material to your original representation, please send it via email to email@example.com by midday on the Monday before the scheduled Planning Committee.
-It will then be distributed to Committee members and the appropriate Case Officer, who will share the information with the applicant, prior to the meeting.
+Any written correspondence you have previously submitted before the reports dispatch in respect of the application has already been summarised in the officer’s report to be considered at the Committee meeting.
+Please note that only material planning considerations and, on occasion, non material considerations, will be summarised in the officers report .
+Should you wish the Committee to consider any additional written or photographic material to your original representation, please send it via email to firstname.lastname@example.org

 Appealing against a decision to grant planning permission

 Objectors do not have the right of appeal.

 Appealing against a decision to refuse planning permission